Kiosk Manufacturer Association About Us

 Accessibility and ADA Chairpersons

-Past and Founding Co-Chairperson — Laura Miller is the corporate business development manager for Vispero, the world’s leading assistive technology provider for the visually impaired.
+Founding Chairperson and Past Co-Chair – Laura Miller – Laura is the corporate business development manager for Vispero, the world’s leading assistive technology provider for the visually impaired.
 Laura is a kiosk industry expert, working to make kiosk deployments accessible for all.
-THANKS Laura!
+Thank you Laura!

 A little historical look back to 2018 and our first meeting with the U.S> Access Board.
 Photograph from 2018 prior meeting in Washington, D.C..